shakebugs/shake-docs/docs/ios/invoke.md

 id: invoke
 title: Invoke
 ---
-This page describes in detail all the different methods that can be used to invoke the SDK.
+This page covers how to change the user-initiated action that invokes the Shake SDK.

-## Manual invoking
+## Invoke manually
 By default, the SDK is invoked when a user shakes their device.
-You don't need to code anything, but if you want to, you can customize that.
+You don't need to code anything.

+You can choose another action — or more than one — that invokes the SDK.

 Let's look at an example.
 You want your users to invoke SDK either when they shake their device, or when they take a screenshot.
-To customize invocation events, pass `ShakeInvocationEvent` to `Shake.startWithInvocationEvents()` method when starting the SDK.
+To customize the invocation events, instead of using the `start` method, use the method that accepts the invocation events and pass the desired values of the `ShakeInvocationEvent` enum when starting the SDK.
+In our example, you'd use

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';